Strahm gets 1-year contract; Padres agree with 5 others

-SAN DIEGO (AP) — The San Diego Padres agreed to a one-year contract with left-handed reliever Matt Strahm on Wednesday.
+SAN DIEGO (AP) — The San Diego Padres agreed to a $2.05 million, one-year contract with left-handed reliever Matt Strahm on Wednesday.

 They also tendered contracts to their five remaining arbitration-eligible players, outfielder Tommy Pham and right-handers Dan Altavilla, Zach Davies, Dinelson Lamet and Emilio Pagán.